matthiasprobst/pyCFDtoolkit/README.md

   - class `DefFile` no longer needed. def filename is built from the case filename
 ### v0.1.0-rc
   - Ansys-CFX module (`cfx`) exists with limited functionality (notebook example code exists):
-    - starting, resuming and stoping cases.
+    - starting, resuming and stopping cases.
     - changing single parameters in the CCL file
     - changing a full inlet and outlet condition
     - changing the timestep of a transient case